dotStryhn/ARMTemplates/README.md

 #### Test-ARMTemplates.Tests.ps1

 A Pester test for the ARM Templates.
+Requires Pester 5.